 “Reaching the summit is optional.
 Getting down is mandatory.”
 This is the idea behind all our mountain guiding and climbing courses.
 Our courses have plenty of physical and technical challenge, learning, enjoyment and fun However, our aim is to give you the skills that you need to enjoy the mountains safely.
 We want to help you become self-reliant mountaineers and to make sound decisions.
 After all, it’s only if you get down safely that you get to go back another time.

 There are so many special moments to be had in the mountains.
-Sometimes, being on the summit is an essential part of this enjoyment and achievement.
+Sometimes, being on the summit is part of this enjoyment and achievement.
 Very often that’s at the heart of why people want to climb mountains.
 But not always.
-Sometimes there is just as much satisfaction and enjoyment to be had without actually getting to the top – appreciating the stunning landscapes, the incredible geology, the amazing flora and fauna, or simply enjoying the peace to ‘get away from it all’.
+Sometimes there is just as much pleasure to be had without actually getting to the top.
+For example, enjoying the stunning landscapes, the incredible geology, the amazing flora and fauna, or simply having a chance to ‘get away from it all’.

 All this should therefore mean two things for you.
 First, as an experienced mountaineering and climbing instructor I’ve plenty of experience to pass on to you to help make you a self-reliant and safe mountaineer.
 Second, I know my way around very many (but by no means all!) of the best hills, mountains and cliffs that the UK has to offer.

 As a result, whatever the time of year, whatever the weather and whatever your goals, I will be able to choose the right place to enable you to get the best out of your course.